zhorahmatt/rahmathidayat.my.id/content/about.md

 <!-- # Hi there -->

-My name is Radek and I'm the author of this theme.
+My name is **Rahmat** ("Azho/Aso", "Zho", "Rahmat", or "Dayat" or whatever you like to call me) and I'm currently writing all things in this blog.

 I made it to help you present your ideas easier.

-We all know how hard is to start something on the web, especially these days.
-You need to prepare a bunch of stuff, configure them and when that’s done — create the content.

-This theme is pretty basic and covers all of the essentials.
-All you have to do is start typing!

-The theme includes:

-- **light/dark mode**, depending on your preferences
-- great reading experience thanks to [**Inter UI font**](https://rsms.me/inter/), made by [Rasmus Andersson](https://rsms.me/about/)
-- nice code highlighting thanks to [**PrismJS**](https://prismjs.com)
+I made this blog personally as my therapy of having overthinking. a friend once told me, why dont you try to write what you thinking into some personal writing.
+So finally i am writing on this blog (before that, i have sort of personal notebook containing a complicated story).

+So if you enjoy my story and can related to you, i hope it will help, let's be friend of sharing same things.
+Will be much interesting if we have common problem and solving this (or maybe just feeling together :D).

+You can contact me on email : info.rahmathidayat@gmail.com

 So, there you have it... enjoy!